 Use a battery operated clock by your bed instead of a plug-in one.

 7. PILLOW.
 Use a buckwheat pillow to keep cool.
 It gives firm support so that your head is in alignment with your body.
 And it makes it easier to read, since it is firm.

 9. ACCEPTANCE.
 If you miss your window, don't dwell on it.
 If you're having trouble, don't keep checking on the time.
 That makes you more aware of how much sleep you're missing.
-Instead, do some deep breathing like I mentioned earlier and tell yourself that whatever amount of sleep you actually get will be enough for you to do what you need for that day.
+Instead, do some slow, deep breathing and tell yourself that whatever amount of sleep you actually get will be enough for you to do what you need for that day.
 With breath work, you’ll slow down and find that you can quickly get yourself to feel peaceful and relaxed.

-A lot of it is mental--Days that I end up getting to sleep late and I forget that fact, I don't even feel tired.
-The funny thing is when I do remember, I start to get sleepy!
-In the evening, I think back to the night before and I am amazed at how much I did on little sleep.
-This doesn't happen all the time but enough to make it count.
+A lot of it is mental--days that I end up going to sleep late and I forget that fact, I don't even feel tired.
+In the evening, I think about the day I had and I’m amazed at how much I did on little sleep.
+And when I do remember, I start to get sleepy!
 Do you ever notice that if you were worried about not getting enough sleep, you wake up even more exhausted?

 10. DISTRACTION.
 Go and do something.
 If you're consistently having trouble getting solid sleep, and you're awake for hours at a time, get up and do something.
 Give yourself a set amount of time and choose to do something that doesn't require a lot of focus.

-One great thing about not being able to sleep is you'll be in alpha state and that where creativity thrives.
-Journaling and drawing are good things to do.
+One great thing about not being able to sleep is you'll be in alpha state and that’s where creativity thrives.
+Journaling and drawing are relaxing, creative things to do.
 Check out Zentangle drawing if you haven't tried it.
 It's drawing with repetitive strokes in patterns.
 Instead of highly engaging, it's relaxed focus and a form of meditation.